bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 Some of the features are:

 * Single or Multi App **customized App Stores** with a seamless user experience for non-technical users.
-* **Multi-track** and fully customized **App distribution with mutiple security configurations** including SSO, non-registered users, password protected and unlisted Apps.
+* Multi-track and fully customized app distribution with mutiple security configurations including SSO, non-registered users, password protected and unlisted apps.
 * Automatic and forced **in-app updates**.
 * **Feedback and bug reporting**.